 Three steps towards plastic-free workplaces

 Do you think it's possible to live life without plastic?
 The government certainly believes so as it’s encouraging schools nationwide to eliminate single-use plastics by 2022: a move that younger people support with 68% of 18-24 year-olds owning a reusable water bottle.
 In offices, it’s common to get through as many as 5,000 plastic bin liners a month, as well as thousands of plastic-covered ball point pens and hundreds of plastic folders over the course of one year alone.
+In a study by Waterlogic, 72% of full-time workers surveyed across the world stated that they believed that their employer could do more to reduce single-use plastic bottles at work.
 That said, there are several effective ways to limit your use of plastic and you can implement these practices straight away to start your journey towards plastic-free living.

 1. Say no to straws